hrani/TimeCellAnalysis/TcPy/README.md

 ```

 Similar output is obtained from *r2b_demo.py*
+A few additional stats are reported by *peq_demo.py*

 If your source data file is generated from the synthetic data program, you